pulibrary/dpul-collections/README.md

 For more details about an individual deployment, and to view logs, go to the `jobs` section of our [nomad UI](nomad.lib.princeton.edu).

+### Restart Indexing Pipeline

+If you only need to reindex (no transformation or hydration), in a shell do: `Figgy.IndexingConsumer.start_over!()`

+Note: This will use the same cache_version, overwriting the current solr documents.

 ### Connecting to Staging Shell or IEX Console

 1. Connect to VPN